-Here in the Cumberland Valley and the surrounding region, we know that there is nothing quite like the relationship between a man and his machine.
-Home to Carlisle Events, one of the world’s largest presenters of collector car and truck entertainment, we too have a soft spot for tricked-out, souped-up, meticulously-restored, jacked-up and everything in between automobiles.
+Here in the Cumberland Valley and the surrounding region, we know that there is nothing quite like the relationship between a man or woman and their machine.
+Home to Carlisle Events, one of the world’s largest presenters of collector car and truck entertainment, we too have a soft spot for tricked-out, souped-up, meticulously-restored, jacked-up, and everything in between automobiles.
 We also know that planning a trip can be some tricky business, especially when some attractions aren’t open daily, so we’ve created the ultimate, 5-day, perfectly tuned and tested trip to hit all the major automotive attractions for you.
 So pack a bag, grab your keys and take a cruise.
 TIP: Don’t forget to check the attraction listings for hours of operation.

 Whether you have children, or you’re just a big kid, check out the Carlisle Sports Emporium for some old-fashioned fun!
-Featuring an arcade, batting cages, mini golf, skating rink, laser tag and go-karts, you’re sure to find some friendly competition.
+Featuring an arcade, batting cages, mini-golf, skating rink, laser tag, and go-karts, you’re sure to find some friendly competition.

 Today you’ll get a chance to press the pedal to the metal as you explore a venue just outside of the Cumberland Valley.
 Merge on the highway to clean your pistons or choose a scenic route for a more leisurely drive.